nastya236/nastya236/README.md

 AI engineer and neuroscience enthusiast.

-Worked in the [Machine Intelligence Lab](http://mil-team.com) as AI Researcher 👩‍💻 during my undegrad in Applied Math and Physics.
+Worked at [Machine Intelligence Lab](http://mil-team.com) as AI Researcher 👩‍💻 during my undegrad in Applied Math and Physics.

 Worked as research assistant at [Adaptive Motor Control Lab](http://www.mackenziemathislab.org) headed by [Mackenzie Mathis](http://www.mackenziemathislab.org/mackenziemathis) 🐁 🧠 during my Master's in Data Science at Ecole polytechnique fédérale de Lausanne 🇨🇭.
 Also spent sometime at WorldQuant as an intern.